 Wellington, Fla. – April 5, 2018 – The first game of the U.S. Open Polo Championships began on Wednesday and saw Daily Racing Form (Jared Zenni, 5, Agustin Obregon, 5, Mariano Obregon, 6, Hilario Ulloa, 10) challenge Colorado (Rob Jornayvaz, 1, Juan Britos, 7, Diego Cavanagh, 9, Magoo Laprida, 8) in an exciting kick-off game.
 From the start of the game, it was clear that both teams came to win, but it was Daily Racing Form who came out victorious.

-From the start of the second half it was clear the Daily Racing Form made a game plan to win, with Ulloa scoring two quick goals early on in the fourth chukker and Mariano Obregon adding one more behind him.
+From the start of the second half it was clear that Daily Racing Form made a game plan to win, with Ulloa scoring two quick goals early on in the fourth chukker and Mariano Obregon adding one more behind him.
 Scoring was at a standstill for Colorado during the fourth and fifth chukkers, but in the final chukker they made one last impressive push for a win, scoring four quick goals to match the score 10-10.
-However, it was Ulloa who continued his scoring streak for Daily Racing Form and in the last three minutes of play scored two more goals and Britos added one more to finalize Daily Racing Form’s 13-11 win.
+However, it was Ulloa who continued his scoring streak for Daily Racing Form and in the last three minutes of play he scored two more goals and Britos added one more to finalize Daily Racing Form’s 13-11 win.

 On Thursday April 4th, the second game of the U.S. Open Polo Championships took place where Audi (Marc Ganzi, 2, Mike Azzaro, 6, Nic Roldan, 8, Polito Pieres, 10) challenged US Polo Assn.
 (Grant Ganzi, 2, Juancito Bollini, 4, Alejandro Novillo Astrada, 8, Juan Martin Nero, 10).
 It was clear that Audi came to win, which they ultimately did with a final score of 13-7.